-This is my two-tier eggless raw-sugar cake frosted with condensed milk buttercream that went out today – orange cake filled with orange curd flavoured buttercream and butterscotch cake with homemade praline.
+This is my two-tier eggless raw-sugar cake frosted with condensed milk buttercream that went out today – orange cake filled with orange curd flavored buttercream and butterscotch cake with homemade praline.
 I shared the recipe for Condensed milk buttercream a few days back on a Facebook Bakers’ group and it garnered a lot of attention and questions as well, so I thought I’ll share my experience and observations for condensed milk buttercream (CMBC I am calling it) –

 1. It whips up easily with just 2 ingredients – cannot get easier than this.